 Big Basin: Biggest Stand of Old Growth Redwoods

-First California State Park, Towering Redwoods, Hiking, Camping, Waterfalls and Backpacking
+First California State Park, Towering Redwoods, Hiking, Camping,

 Big Basin Redwoods State Park is located in the beautiful Santa Cruz Mountains among the awe-inspiring California Redwoods.
 The park has over 80 miles of trails on 18,000 acres; including the most famous 30-mile Skyline-to-the-Sea Trail.
 This famous trail leads from the crest of the Santa Cruz Mountains to the Pacific Ocean.
 This is easily some of the most spectacular hiking in the Santa Cruz Mountains.